freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 .. code:: sh

-    $ ssh <username>@<App IP address> hostname
+    $ ssh <username>@<app server .onion address> hostname app
-    app
-    $ ssh <username>@<Monitor IP address> hostname
+    $ ssh <username>@<monitor server .onion address> hostname mon

-    mon
+.. tip:: If you forgot, your SSH username is in
+         ``install_files/ansible-base/prod-specific.yml`` as the value of the
+         ``ssh_users`` variable.
+The .onion addresses for SSH for each server are in ``install_files/ansible-base/app-ssh-aths`` and
+         ``install_files/ansible-base/mon-ssh-aths``, respectively.

-.. tip:: Optionally, consider retaining the encrypted backup drive as a
+.. tip:: Consider retaining the encrypted backup drive as a disaster recovery
-         disaster recovery device.
-Document the passphrase in the Admin Workstation KeePass database, and store the physical Backup Device in a locked safe or other secure location.
+         device.
+Document the passphrase in the Admin Workstation KeePassX database, and store the physical Backup Device in a locked safe or other secure location.

 Wipe the Backup Device
 ~~~~~~~~~~~~~~~~~~~~~~